Efficient approximation of Jacobian matrices involving a non-uniform fast Fourier transform (NUFFT): Experiments

 The smooth reconstruction method uses the cost function

 where $\T$ is a finite-difference operator encouraging smoothness.
 Correspondingly, the reconstructed image is:

-which we used CG to solve.
+which we solved using CG.
 The following sections refer to this method as quadratic penalized least-squares (QPLS).
 We also implemented a simpler case, where $\T = \I$, which is referred as CG-SENSE \cite{maier:2021:CGSENSERevisitedResults}.
-In both scenarios, we set $\lambda$ to $10^{-3}$ empirically and applied 20 CG iterations. \red{The initialization of CG used the density compensated reconstruction \cite{hoge1997density}.} \red{The number of iterations was determined based on the residual norm $\|\A\hat{\x}-\y\|/\|\y\|$.}\resp{R1.9}
+In both scenarios, we set $\lambda$ to $10^{-3}$ empirically and still applied 20 CG iterations.
+The initialization of CG used the density compensated reconstruction \cite{hoge1997density}.